rahmat-fayeq/Nice-Calculator/README.md

 # Nice-Calculator
-The Nice-Calculator has been made by using HTML5,CSS3 &amp; jQuery library of JavaScript language.
+The Nice-Calculator has been made by using HTML5,CSS3 &amp; jQuery library of JavaScript language and perform all basic operations very nicely.